soobinrho/dotfiles-personal/README.md

 - `:7,17Commentary` Comment out with line numbers.
 - `q:` Open command-history buffer.
 - `:ene|e` Edit a file in a new buffer, short for `:enew|edit`.
 - `:Start` Open a terminal.
 This will work only if you've installed vim-dispatch.
 If you followed the steps above, vim-dispatch is already installed.
-However, if you'd like an alternative, use `:! konsole`.
+However, if you'd like an alternative that works without vin-dispatch or any other plugin,
+`:! konsole` works too, but
+`:! konsole` defaults back to the vanilla
+Konsole look, while `:Start` looks amazing since it's able to load all our styles.

 **Bash**
 ```bash